 If you have any questions about your rights as a grandparent, please contact our Family Law Specialists.

 Living with stepchildren is increasingly common.
 Step-parents, and this term includes civil partners having registered a civil partnership with a child's parent, are likely to develop close relationships with children who may, or may not, be in close contact with a non-resident birth parent.
 The law has always placed considerable importance on the rights and responsibilities of birth parents, but to what extent can a step-parent acquire rights and responsibilities for children with whom they have a relationship?

 Parental responsibility is the most important concept in the relationship between parents and children but, although step-parents are frequently living with and caring for the children of their spouse or civil partner, a step-parent does not acquire parental responsibility for a child simply by marrying or entering into a civil partnership with the parent of that child.
 If a child requires medical treatment or is involved with the authorities, for example the police wish to question the child, they will often need to deal with a person with parental responsibility.

 How can a step-parent acquire parental responsibility?

-- Parental responsibility agreement
+- Through a parental responsibility agreement

 A parental responsibility agreement is a formal document which is signed by a birth parent or both parents, if they both have parental responsibility, and registered with the court.
 An unmarried partner is not a step-parent of the children of their partner and cannot acquire parental responsibility for their partner's children using this route.

-- Court making a residence order
+- By the court making a child arrangements order

 If the court makes an order that a child reside with a step-parent, either on their own or jointly with another person, probably a birth parent of the child, then the step-parent will acquire parental responsibility for that child.

-- Court making a parental responsibility order
+- By the court making a parental responsibility order

 As in all cases concerning children, the court would base its decision on what is in the best interests of the child.